keithalewis/math/vs.md

 _Hint_.
 Consider $\pi_i((a + b)x)$ and $\pi_i(a(x + y))$.

-This establishes the _distributive laws_ connecting scalar multiplication and vector addition.
+This establishes the _distributive laws_ satisfied by scalar multiplication and vector addition.

 __Exercise__. _Show $-x = -1x$ satisfies $x + (-x) = \zero$_.